aaronrancsik/prismedia/README.md

 # Prismedia

-A scripting way to upload videos to peertube and youtube written in python2
+A scripting way to upload videos to Peertube and Youtube written in python3.

 ## Dependencies
-Search in your package manager, otherwise use ``pip install --upgrade``
+Search in your package manager, or with `pip` use ``pip install -r requirements.txt``
  - google-auth
  - google-auth-oauthlib
  - google-auth-httplib2